slsa-framework/slsa/docs/attestation-model.md

-This page provides a high-level overview of the attestation model, including standardized terminology, data model, layers, conventions for software attestations, and recommended formats for different use cases.
+This page provides a high-level overview of the attestation model, including standardized terminology, data model, layers, conventions for software attestations, and suggested formats for different use cases.

 ## Overview